kubernetes-sigs/sig-windows-dev-tools/README.md

 ### Testing from source: make

 To test from source, run `make all`.
 This will
-- clone down k8s from github
+- clone down k8s from github.
+If you have the k/k repo locally you can `make path=path_to_k/k all`
 - compile the k8s proxy and kubelet
 - inject them into the Vagrant windows environment at the C:/k/bin/ location
 - start the linux and windows VMs up